Public rights of way provide a healthy, safe and sustainable way to access the countryside and other local services.

 How to explore public rights of way

-Suffolk's public rights of way website contains information for rights of way users and land managers.
+Suffolk's public rights of way website also contains information for rights of way users and land managers.
 You can find out more about the different types of rights of way and access, and what your rights and responsibilities are when using or managing them.

 Discover Suffolk is our countryside website for walks and rides in Suffolk.
 Our county is best explored on foot, from a bicycle or on horse-back.
 From the Brecks to the Sandlings and from the Broads to the estuaries.